-- a) Chairing all meetings of the Course Advisory Committee. - b) Overseeing the production of clear agendas and minutes of meetings. - c) Tracking the status of follow up actions emanating from meetings. - d) Where appropriate, referring matters to the College Learning and Teaching Committee, Head of the College or Associate Dean (Learning and Teaching). - e) Providing annual/biannual reports to the College Learning and Teaching Committee.
+- Chairing all meetings of the Course Advisory Committee. - Overseeing the production of clear agendas and minutes of meetings. - Tracking the status of follow up actions emanating from meetings. - Where appropriate, referring matters to the College Learning and Teaching Committee, Head of the College, or Associate Dean (Learning and Teaching Performance). - Providing annual/biannual reports to the College Learning and Teaching Committee.